Do you have a bad credit score? Well, we understand that not-so-ideal credit history can be an obstacle in your way of acquiring a loan.

 So, if you need to get the cash transferred to your account as soon as possible, consider applying for a loan from an online lender.
 Just make sure that it’s a legit lender, not some type of scam website.

 While many banks don’t grant loans for individuals with bad credit, some of them do, especially if you’ve been a customer at the bank for a significant amount of time.
 Oh, and if you have a certificate of deposit at the bank, you can get a percentage of that deposit as a loan.
+There are even some cases where you can get a payday loan without bank account required.

 If you’re a member of a credit union, you have a good chance of getting accepted for a loan, even if your credit score is nothing to brag about.